 The classical organization structures today have witnessed major changes in size, principles as well as in its scope of business (Wagner III & Hollenbeck, 2020).
 As businesses are becoming increasingly complex and diverse, organizations are experiencing massive shifts in its culture and behavior (Rožman & Štrukelj, 2020).
 Amidst rapid expansion as well as substantial failures, organizations are trying to operate as empowered networks (Drake & Chen, 2023) that would help unlock its value agenda.
 Along with it, the employees are expectingtrust, cohesion, opportunities, liberation to do their best for the firm(Schilke, Powell & Schweitzer, 2023); so that they can say 'they are living their purpose'.
-The traditional question among employees -'For whom do you work?' has been replaced by 'With whom do you work?' has organizations today are operating at a competitive edge and isprevailing in a harrowing time, it must consider its care-giving obligations (Newman et al., 2023) and not drive the workforce with the 'old deal'.
+The traditional question among employees -'For whom do you work?' has been replaced by 'With whom do you work?'As organizations today are operating at a competitive edge and isprevailing in a harrowing time, it must consider its care-giving obligations (Newman et al., 2023) and not drive the workforce with the 'old deal'.
 A comprehensive wellbeing of its people must be the highest priority.
 Crisis may precipitate through a number of sources.
-Regardless of its intensity, an organization must think resilience and continue to grow (Pradana &Ekowati, 2024).
-Such a positive organizational behavior would foster robustness, resourcefulness and preparedness among its people.
+Regardless of its intensity, an organizational behavior would foster robustness, resourcefulness and preparedness among its people.
 Here, organizational resilience plays a crucial role that triggers the self-efficacy sense among employees, minimizes silo mentality and help in identifying operational improvements across its services (Hartmann et al., 2020).
 Resilience ensures an adaptive change to move beyond to mobilize discovery, shed certain entrenched patterns, tolerate certain losses and spawn a brand-new capacity to thrive afresh (Zabłocka-Kluczka&Sałamacha, 2023).
 It helps employees to sustain potential threats and respond effectively.

-^{} Research Scholar, Department of Business Management, Mahakaushal University, M.P., India.
+\ Research Scholar, Department of Business Management, Mahakaushal University, M.P., India.

-^{} Assistant Professor, Department of Business Management, Mahakaushal University, M.P., India.
+\\ Assistant Professor, Department of Business Management, Mahakaushal University, M.P., India.